-A catastrophic injury is an injury that requires significant medical treatment, and that usually results in a long-term or permanent effect on an injured person's life.
+By catastrophic, I mean to refer to injuries which require significant medical treatment, and which usually have a long-term or permanent effect on an injured person's life.
 Some injuries are catastrophic, but with good medical attention the injured person can make a good or excellent recovery.
 Others cause permanent disability, significant suffering, and may substantially shorten an injured person's lifespan.

 If you or a loved one face recovery from a catastrophic injury, seek assistance from an attorney who has experience with your type of injury, and who knows how to find every possible source of recovery.
 Even if you don't have a legal cause of action, an attorney may be able to assist you in obtaining government benefits.

 Although many personal injury lawyers will accept any injury case, some personal injury lawyers specialize in specific types of cases, including those that are most likely to result in catastrophic injury.
 For example, some personal injury lawyers specialize in the field of medical malpractice, and within that specialty some further subspecialize on specific types of malpractice such as birth injuries.
 Some lawyers specialize in product liability law, focusing their practice on representing clients injured by dangerous or defective products or medications.
 Some lawyers specialize in representing clients who have experienced specific types of injury, such as spinal cord injury, brain injuries or burn injuries.